Live Performances Index

 Set: unknown.

 Comments: Support from Billy Karloff & The Extremes.
+The Irritators did not play a support slot on this night because their lead singer, Iris - girlfriend of Malcolm Owen, went to his funeral that day.
 A contributor to this site wrote "I went to see The Damned on 18 July 1980 at the assembly rooms, it was my first gig, I was 15 years old.
-The songs I remember were 'Love Song', 'I Just Can't Be Happy Today', 'Noise Noise Noise', 'New Rose', 'Neat Neat Neat', 'Dr Jeckyl and Mr Hyde' and 'Smash It Up parts 1 & 2'.
+The songs I remember were [ extracted and included above ].
 The support, Billy Karloff, wore see through plastic macs" [Neil Hay of Billy Karloff & The Extremes wrote "We did indeed wear plastic macs owing to the extensive spitting that was a feature of all punk gigs at the time and we had also toured with The Revillo's previously so had some experience of this - we also had "Sou-wester" hats.
 The idea was to start off wearing our normal stage clothes and if the spitting started, we would put on the afore-mentioned macs and hats at the end of the song.
 Bizarrely, once we did this, the spitting stopped"].
-Another contributor wrote 'The gig caused much controversy and made the front page of the Derby Evening Telegraph the following Monday due to allegations of the Damned vomiting in the dressing room and making off with sections of the PA (amongst other stuff).
-In fact it saw the end of such acts at the venue for years.'
+Neil Hay also stated trouble kicked off this day - "Some things were said on the tour bus and there appeared to be an atmosphere between Dave and the Captain.
+We heard a bit of noise coming from their dressing room and Captain threw a wobbler about not having the correct beer.
+We watched their set from the side of the stage and Captain played 'Dr Jeckyl & Mr Hyde while lying on the floor, at which point Dave became angry and tried to throw a Hammond B3 into the audience.
+I don't remember it being a short set, but it may well have been under the circumstances.
+In the end some equipment was damaged and Rat came into our dressing room later to tell us The Damned were finished, Paul Gray told us he was devastated."
+Another contributor wrote "The gig caused much controversy and made the front page of the Derby Evening Telegraph the following Monday due to allegations of the Damned vomiting in the dressing room and making off with sections of the PA (amongst other stuff).
+In fact it saw the end of such acts at the venue for years."
+Billy Karloff & The Extremes met with their management after this show and took the advice to leave the tour.

-June - Stonehenge Free Festival
+June 1980 - Stonehenge Free Festival, England, UK

 Set: Unknown.